-Factbox-Canadian provinces prepare to start COVID-19 vaccinations
+FACTBOX-Canadian provinces prepare to start COVID-19 vaccinations

 The following are the current plans by the 10 provinces and three territories to start inoculations:

-* Quebec: Immunization in Canada’s worst affected province from the pandemic may start on Dec.
+* Quebec: Immunization in Canada’s worst-affected province may start on Dec.
 14 at two nursing homes, one in Montreal (Maimonides) and in Quebec City (Centre d’hébergement Saint-Antoine).
 The initial batch is expected to be 4,875 doses.

 * Alberta: The province with the third-highest cases will receive 3,900 doses in time to start vaccinations on Dec.
 16 at two sites, one in Edmonton, one in Calgary.